polyfony-inc/polyfony/README.md

 ```

 Even though `->save()` isn't explicitely called, nor is `->send(true)`,
-since the email has been retrieved from the database, upon sending, it's sending_date column will be updated and **it will be saved**.
+since the email has been retrieved from the database, upon sending, its sending_date column will be updated and **it will be saved**.

 ###### Using templates